 Breast refusal ('nursing strike') is a very distressing and worrying problem for mothers.
 In this article we will give you some reasons and some ideas to cope.
-More detailed information is available in our booklet Coping with Breast Refusal and also by talking to one of ABA's breastfeeding counsellors on the Breastfeeding Helpline.
+More detailed information is available in our booklet Breastfeeding: when your baby refuses the breast which can be purchased by contacing the Australian Breastfeeding Association.
+You can also obtain more detailed information by talking to one of ABA's breastfeeding counsellors on the Breastfeeding Helpline.

 A baby's refusal to suck at the breast is a most distressing problem to a breastfeeding mother.
 She cannot help feeling upset when her baby screams and turns away from her breast.
 She may feel that her baby is rejecting her as a mother and doesn't want her, need her, or even like her very much.